louforgithub/projectone/readme.txt

+﻿111 222 333
 Git is a distribute version control system.
-Git is free software.
+Git is software.
 This is another line.
+ok